f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }

-**Note: In the current F5OS releases the confd system database can be backed up via CLI/GUI/API but it cannot be restored using the F5OS GUI.
+**Note: In the current F5OS releases the confd system database can be backed up via CLI/webUI/API but it cannot be restored using the F5OS webUI.
 This will be added in a subsequent release.**

 Copying System Controller Database Backup to an External Location
 =================================================================

 Once the database backup has been completed, you should copy the file to an external location so that the system can be restored in the case of a total failure.
-You can download the database configuration backup using the CLI, GUI, or API.
+You can download the database configuration backup using the CLI, webUI, or API.

-**From the GUI:**
+**From the webUI:**

-In the GUI use the **System Settings -> File Utilities** page and from the dropdown select **configs** to see the previously saved backup file.
+In the webUI use the **System Settings -> File Utilities** page and from the dropdown select **configs** to see the previously saved backup file.
 Here you can import or export configuration files.
-Note that the current transfer of files to and from the GUI requires an external HTTPS server.
+Note that the current transfer of files to and from the webUI requires an external HTTPS server.

 .. image:: images/velos_f5os_configuration_backup_and_restore/image3.png
   :align: center